dbgrandi/DBGHTMLEntities/README.md

 ## Inspiration

-This was essentially ported from the [htmlentities](https://github.com/threedaymonk/htmlentities) RubyGem by [Paul Battley](https://github.com/threedaymonk).
+This was essentially a lazy port from the [htmlentities](https://github.com/threedaymonk/htmlentities) RubyGem by [Paul Battley](https://github.com/threedaymonk).
+Paul did a much better job of (optionally) supporting the expanded set of HTML Entity strings as well as the pretty essential funtion of encoding.

 ## License